 Civics Academy Championship

 The Civics Academy Championship is an optional experiential learning component of the Civics Academy.
-It is an online or in-person competition where employees compete, through quizzes, event slides, and more, to determine who at the company has the most knowledge about civics, citizenship, U.S. government, etc.
+It is an online or in-person competition where employees compete in online or in-person trivia to determine who at the company has the most knowledge about civics, citizenship, U.S. government, etc. The Championship is a team-oriented, positive company culture activity that will bring employees together to celebrate their hard work and foster some friendly competition.

 Interested in Learning More?